There is no charge for these video teachings.

 This is a 10 minute excerpt of a 1 hour video recording of a presentation by Joel Morwood, spiritual director at the Center for Sacred Sciences, at a meeting in Eugene, Oregon, on October 9, 2007.
 In this excerpt, Joel explains how Gnosis is beyond all concepts, how thought and language create duality, and how even "nonduality" is a relative concept.

 This is a 10 min. excerpt of a 45 min. video of the keynote presentation by Joel Morwood at the Franklin Merrell-Wolff Conference held in Lone Pine, California, on 9 June 2007.
-Joels reads and gives a commentary on a passage in which Wolff describes the final moments just prior to his Transcendental Realization.
+Joel reads and gives a commentary on a passage in which Wolff describes the final moments just prior to his Transcendental Realization.

 A 40 min. lecture by Thomas J. McFarlane on the paradoxes of quantum theory, given in April 2007 at the Center for Sacred Sciences in Eugene, Oregon.
 Intended for a general audience, simple thought experiments are used to illustrate the puzzling behavior of the quantum world.
-This video is made from the powerpoint presentation shown at the lecture together with a live audio recording of the talk.
+This video is made from the presentation shown at the lecture together with a live audio recording of the talk.
 Some of the ideas presented in this talk were inspired by Bruce Rosenblum's book Quantum Enigma: Physics Encounters Consciousness.

 Keynote presentation given by Thomas J. McFarlane at the Franklin Merrell-Wolff Conference in Lone Pine, California, 7 June 2008.
 This contemplative 53 min. commentary on Wolff's book Pathways Through To Space, Chapter 61, "The Nature of Ponderable Matter" is best appreciated by those with some familiarity with Wolff's philosophy.